madhav16/Github-Top-Repository/README.md

 If you are unable to open the client folder or React code directly, you can find the React code in the provided Word file.

+1. Navigate to the GitHub repository:- https://github.com/madhav16/GitHub-Top-Repository-React-Code/

-1. Download the Word file named `react_code.docx` from the root of this repository.
+2. OR you can Download the Word file named `react_code.docx` from the root of this repository.

-2. Open the Word file using a compatible application, such as Microsoft Word or Google Docs.
+3. Open the Word file using a compatible application, such as Microsoft Word or Google Docs.

-3. Inside the Word file, you will find the complete React code along with any additional instructions or notes.
+4. Inside the Word file, you will find the complete React code along with any additional instructions or notes.

-4. Copy the React code from the Word file.
+5. Copy the React code from the Word file.

-5. Create a new React app or use an existing one.
+6. Create a new React app or use an existing one.

 6. Replace the contents of the React app's source folder with the copied code.